mattflahertyy/Amazawn/README.md

 ### Project Description

-Amazawn is a user-friendly platform that ...
+Amazawn is a user-friendly platform that provides the following features

 ### Core Features